syhol/mrcolor/README.md

 MrColor is a color manipulation library for PHP.

-Check the docs/example.php file and the wiki here https://github.com/syholloway/mrcolor/wiki to get some good knowledge
+Check the docs/example.php file and the wiki here https://github.com/syholloway/mrcolor/wiki to get some good knowledge proper good like.

-The library will soon be available on packagist/composer
+The package requires PHP 5.3 and is PSR-0 and PSR-1 compliant, I have tried to stick to PSR-2, but can not guarantee it throughout.

 Basic Functionality
 -------------------